ewenlke/autocomplete-assignment/README.md

 Utilizing github search API, try typing something inside the input field to retrieve github suggested results!

 Try on the deployed link above or download the folder and start by running 'npm start' in the folder's Terminal.

+*Please note that due to the free-user API limitation, you may not search more than 10 requests per minute.